emoochangu/drop_off/README.md

 We will **Push** your Project Proposal to your GitHub repository.

-You will do this in two different ways:
+You can do this in two different ways:

 1. Using the Terminal

 2. Using the GitHub website

-## PART 1 — Using the Terminal
+## Method 1 — Using the Terminal

 This method is how developers normally work.